-Writing: Approximately 2-4 hours/ 32-54 hours per semester.
-Write a minimum of 3000 words (15 pages, 12 pt. double-spaced typed) about California literature: (a) a minimum of 2000 words (10 pages) of the writing must be in the form of analytical essays, (b) the other writings may be in the form of tests requiring primarily short and/or long essay responses, journal writings, creative modeling of the literature, written notes outlining oral presentations, or other types of writings that demonstrate an understanding of the literature.
+Writing: Approximately, 2-4 hours per week for a total 32-54 hours per semester writing a minimum of 3000 words (15 pages, 12 pt. double-spaced typed) about California literature: (a) a minimum of 2000 words (10 pages) of the writing must be in the form of analytical essays, (b) the other writings may be in the form of tests requiring primarily short and/or long essay responses, journal writings, creative modeling of the literature, written notes outlining oral presentations, or other types of writings that demonstrate an understanding of the literature.
+See below.
+As an Honors section, 2-4 hours per semester may be devoted Honors writing projects.